 Alix is a passionate AGL Shine committee member, who has been slowly coming out to friends, family and colleagues as bisexual over the past year.

 Optimistic about the future for the LGBTQI+ community, Alix says, “The positive change I want to see is for us all to challenge ourselves and others to open our hearts and minds.
 We need to be kind and compassionate, whilst confidently challenging people who aren’t accepting, without alienating them.
 I want us to build a culture at AGL that is inclusive of all, regardless of orientation, gender, age, race, culture or disability.
 We all deserve equality.”

 AGL’s Internal Shine network is a 544-strong contingency of members and allies, proudly supported by people across the broader business to build an inclusive and supportive workplace.
 Reflecting our commitment to diversity, AGL was awarded Gold Employer status at the Australian LGBTI inclusion Awards in 2017 and 2018.

-We will be flying the AGL flag at this year’s Midsumma Festival and Mardi Gras Film Festival.
-A nod to our commitment to LGBTQI+ inclusion, we see this sponsorship as just one way we can help bring about positive change – and we can’t wait to meet people like Justin, Dawn, Lucy, Nerita and Alix at the festival and hear their stories, too.
+We are flying the AGL flag at this year’s Midsumma Festival and Mardi Gras Film Festival.
+A nod to our commitment to LGBTQI+ inclusion, we see this sponsorship as just one way we can help bring about positive change – and meet people like Justin, Dawn, Lucy, Nerita and Alix at the festival to hear their stories.